 The two most common are Paid Loss and Incurred Loss retro plans.

 Paid Loss plans are pricey and typically only used for large clients who can pay premiums above $1,000,000.
-Incurred Loss plans, on the other hand, are much more affordable to set up and the most popular.
+On the other hand, Incurred Loss plans are much more affordable to set up and the most popular.

 Pros and Cons of Retrospective Ratings in Workers’ Compensation